 Patients have a lot of choices when it comes to physicians.
-Making sure your online profile is up to date, complete, and contains these five items will improve the chances that a website visitor will become a patient.
+Making sure your online doctor bio is up to date, complete, and contains these five items will improve the chances that a website visitor will become a patient.

 Having a good rapport with patients is important, and that process starts before patients ever walk in the door.